By using this site, you agree to the Privacy Policy and Terms of Use.

 (Thousands of desires, each so strong that it takes my life.

-Many desires were fulfilled, yet they were still too few.) - Dil hi to hai na sang-o-khisht dard se bhar na aaye kyon
+2. Dil hi to hai na sang-o-khisht dard se bhar na aaye kyon

 Roohen se chhupaye na chhupaye na aaye kyon